openshift/training/rc-setup.md

 ### Applying Quota to Projects
 At this point we have created our "demo" project, so let's apply the quota above to it.
-Still in a `root` terminal in the `training/beta4` folder:
+Still in a `root` terminal in the `training/rc` folder:

-    osc create -f quota.json --namespace=demo
+    oc create -f quota.json --namespace=demo

 If you want to see that it was created:

-    osc get -n demo quota
+    oc get -n demo quota
     NAME
     test-quota

 And if you want to verify limits or examine usage:

-    osc describe quota test-quota -n demo
+    oc describe quota test-quota -n demo
     Name:                   test-quota
     Resource                Used    Hard
     --------                ----    ----